bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/kingslayercodec.md

 content="The puzzle is very time-consuming, and the password screen only allows very little time to enter the password after you click check.
 So keep the password ready!"
 %}

+The Kingslayer file used to open to a puzzle you have to solve in 7:55 minutes, which then opens a password screen with a 30 seconds timer.

 <details class="password">
 <summary>Password</summary>
 23.2907 (sum of the numbers on the pieces)